ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-russell02/writing/proposals/show_proposal_one.md

 ## 📝 Show Objectives

-TODO: Provide a list of of at least three objectives for the podcast episode.

 - **Objective One**: Better understanding of the options available when deciding a major.
 - **Objective Two**: Understand the decision shouldn't be rush and it is okay to not know exactly what you want yet.